-If compensation is determined to be payable, the Commission will advise AEMO of the total amount of compensation payable for each relevant trading interval.
+If compensation is determined to be payable, the Commission will advise AEMO of the total amount of compensation payable for each relevant trading interval, exclusive of GST.

 10 Methodology to calculate compensation

 This section sets out the framework for calculating the total level of compensation to be claimed.
 To calculate the inputs to this formula, claimants need to consider: